 Minimum C.G.P.A.
-Required
+Required\

+1

-Semesters Completed Minimum C.G.P.A
+Semesters Completed Minimum C.G.P. .А.

 1 1.60

 2 1.70

 3 1.85

 4 or more 2.00

+(C.G.P.A. - Cumulat ive Grade Point Average)

 A student with a cumulative G.P.A. below the minimum levels indicated in the table will be placed on academic probation.
 Ordinarily a student may not be on academic probation for more than two consecutive semesters.
 A student may receive federal, state, and/or University financial aid during the probation period.
 A student on academic probation must show improvement during the following semester to continue receiving financial aid.